jinpark-pro/swift_data_collections/README.md

         }
       ```

-  - Set the button's title to Dismiss and center it horizontally within its view.
+  - Set the button's title to `Dismiss` and center it horizontally within its view.
 When the user taps the Dismiss button, it's logical to unwind back to the order screen.
 First, you'll need to define a method in `OrderTableViewController` that will be called when the unwind is triggered.
 Here's an example:
     - `@IBAction func unwindToOrderList(segue: UIStoryboardSegue) {}`
-  - Next, Control-drag from the Dismiss button to the Exit button at the top of `OrderConfirmationViewController` and select the name of the method you just created.
+  - Next, Control-drag from the Dismiss button to the Exit button at the `OrderConfirmationViewController` in the navigation and select the name of the method you just created.
 This will create an unwind segue.
 Using the Attributes inspector, give the segue an identifier of “dismissConfirmation.”
   - The confirmation screen is now in place, but you can't present it until you've submitted the user's order and received confirmation from the server.
 - **Submit and Alert**
   - Open the Main storyboard and create an `@IBAction` named “submitTapped” for the Submit button on `OrderTableViewController`.
 The action will alert the user that their order will be submitted if they continue.